When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 Someone who had HG in pregnancy and was unable to exercise as much as they hoped is going to possibly have a longer timeframe to build strength in their core and pelvic floor muscles after birth.

 This is why I shout from the rooftops that everyone needs pelvic floor physical therapy during pregnancy and postpartum.
-But, don’t worry mama!
+But, don’t worry, mama!
 If you haven’t seen anyone yet, this will be a great place to start.

-When to Start Pelvic Floor Exercises
+When to Start Postpartum Pelvic Floor Exercises

 My recommendation as a pelvic floor physical therapist is NOT to wait 6 weeks to begin moving.
 However, I do recommend moving intentionally and purposefully as your core and pelvic floor heal.